Academy of Faith and Leadership

 What does this program cost?

 Toal cost for the program is $3,000; price includes tuition and meals.
-Participants find their own lodging (on-campus housing is available for $25 a night)
+Participants find their own lodging (on-campus housing is limited for $25 a night)